redstone-llc/SystemsAPI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this SystemsAPI
+about: Suggest an idea for SystemsAPI
 title: "[FEATURE] "
 labels: ''
 assignees: ''